Skip to main content

 • The type of relief sought

 The opposing party usually responds in writing, indicating whether they believe the dispute is arbitrable.
-If the conflict is arbitrable, the parties then select an arbitrator or panel of arbitrators known as an arbitral tribunal.
+If the conflict is arbitrable, the parties select an arbitrator or panel of arbitrators known as an arbitral tribunal.

 In most jurisdictions, the format for arbitration is like a trial.
 The parties:

 Notably, the rules of evidence that apply to trials do not apply to arbitration proceedings.
-The discovery and cross-examination opportunities are also limited.
+Discovery and cross-examination opportunities are also limited.
 Arbitrators can order parties to submit to depositions and other pre-hearing discovery at their discretion.
-In most cases, people engage in binding arbitration.
-This means that an arbitrator issues a binding decision.
-There may be limited opportunities for appeal.

 Forms of Arbitration

-There are different forms of arbitration.
 Compulsory arbitration is growing in the United States.
 Compulsory arbitration means mandatory arbitration.
 This is particularly true in the areas of:

 Several states have legislation requiring critical public employees such as police officers, teachers, and firefighters to arbitrate as the final step in negotiating the terms of their collective bargaining agreements.
 Court-annexed arbitration, also known as court-mandated arbitration, is compulsory for specific categories of civil cases in many state and federal district courts.